ibm-blockchain-wsc/ImmersionWorkshop/docs/xchaincode.md

 Hit `Enter` and next you will see the screen that asks you for transient data.
 Hit `Enter` here because we don't have any transient data in this case.

 Then the transaction will get submitted.
-Upon success, you will see in the `OUTPUT` panel the following.
+Upon success, you will see the following `OUTPUT` panel.
 Notice the `[SUCCESS]` message which means the transaction was successfully submitted.

 ![VSCode-xchaincode19](images/xchaincode19.png)

-8. The output to the issue command isn't very helpful as it is just a buffer of numbers that represent the bond.
-Let's re-run the `getAllBondsFromIssuer` and see if this bond shows up.
+8. The output to the issue command isn't very helpful as it is just a buffer of numbers that represents the bond.
+Let's re-evaluate the `getAllBondsFromIssuer` transaction and see if this bond shows up.
 Use steps 2-4 above to re-run this transaction.
 Upon success, you will see the following output, and notice that the bond we just added shows up now:

 ![VSCode-xchaincode20](images/xchaincode20.png)